dgerabagi/aiascent-dev/flattened_repo.md

     }
 }

-// C40: Hardened suggestion instruction.
-const suggestionInstruction = `
-Finally, after your main response, generate 2-4 short, relevant follow-up questions the user might want to ask next based on this conversation.
-Output them strictly as a JSON array of strings wrapped in specific delimiters like this, with no other text after the closing delimiter:
-:::suggestions:::[
-  "Question 1?",
-  "Question 2?"
-]:::end_suggestions:::`;

 const markdownFormattingInstruction = `
 Use standard GitHub Flavored Markdown for all formatting.
 - For lists, use compact formatting.
 The content must be on the same line as the bullet or number.
 For example, write "- First item" and NOT "-